Jeong27/Jeong27.github.io/_news/ann_8.md

 ---
 layout: post
-date: 2024-03-06 07:59:00-0400
+date: 2023-02-12 07:59:00-0400
 inline: true
 ---

-📩 A paper about weakly supervised instance segmenation with extreme points is accepted to [CVPR 2024](https://cvpr.thecvf.com/).
+📩 A paper about sparse regression for multi-environment dynamic systems is accepted to [AAAI 2023, MLmDS Workshop](https://machinelearning-dynamic.github.io/).